MischaU8/yumyum/tools/rectangular-array_WzVX17OrPuQ.md

 yum yum
-Floyd here with a quick look at the rectangular array tool in plasticity to use start by selecting the solids or
+Floyd here with a quick look at the rectangular array tool in Plasticity to use start by selecting the solids or
 Curves you'd like to duplicate click the rectangular array icon in the lower